dev-Lokesh-dev/dev-Lokesh-dev/README.md

 ### 🚀 About Me
 - 🔥 **Specialized in Backend Development** with **Node.js, Express, MongoDB**
 - 🛠️ Experienced in **real-time systems** using **Socket.io and Redis**
-- 🎯 Strong problem-solving and system design skills
+- 🎯 Strong problem-solving skills
 - 📡 Enthusiast of **API development, performance optimization, and security best practices**
 - 🎓 Always learning and exploring **new technologies**